-1. Item Type- Chose Select Downdown from the dropdown menu.
+1. Item Type- Choose Select Dropdown from the dropdown menu.

-2. Click Teacher Instructions to type Teacher Instructions (e.g., Read the question aloud to your students) if applicable.
+2. Click Teacher Instructions to type instructions for the teacher (e.g., Read the question aloud to your students) if applicable.

 4. Click Save and Continue.

-Now you have to input and set the possible answer choices that will appear in the dropdown menu.
+Now you have to input the possible answer choices that will appear in the dropdown menu.

 1. Enter the answer choices in the space provided.
 Answer choices are options a student may pick from in a closed-response (e.g., multiple choice) assessment; these include the correct answer and the distractors.

 2. Mark the correct answer by clicking the checkmark.
-It will turn green indicated this is the correct answer.
+It will turn green to indicate this is the correct answer.

 3. You may add an additional answer choice by clicking Add Choice.

-3. Click the red minus (-) icon next to a criteria that you would like to remove.
-Use the arrow keys to move the criteria up or down.
+4. Click the red minus (-) icon next to an answer choice that you would like to remove.
+Use the arrow keys to move the answer choice up or down.

-4. Click Save once you have finished, then go to the Details tab.
+6. Click Save once you have finished and proceed to the Details tab.

-1. Choose the bank where the item will belong.
-The Public item bank is an Illuminate Education community-driven bank where items contained in that bank is accessible to any user.
+1. Choose the bank where the item will be stored.
+The Public item bank is an Illuminate Education community-driven bank where items contained in that bank are accessible to any user.
 If you only want your item available to you, choose -None-.
 Districts may create their own banks to add to this list.
-Please contact customer service for assistance.
+Please contact our support team for assistance.

-2. Select the Language used in the item (i.e., English or Spanish).
+2. Select the Language used in the item (i.e., English, Spanish, German, or French).
 The red asterisk (*) next to Language indicates this field is required.
 Mark No or Yes to Exclude Stem from displaying to students.
-For example, an item may contain a passage that should be read aloud by the test proctor, but should not be included in the test booklet for students to view.
+For example, an item may contain a passage that should be read aloud by the test proctor but should not be included in the test booklet for students to view.
 The red asterisk (*) next to Exclude Stem indicates this field is required.
 Also required is the Response Language, as in what language the students should be responding in.

 4. Insert a Page Break before or after the question if needed.

 6. Upload a Reference Material for students to reference during testing.
-If a question needs something like a Periodic Table, Formula Sheet, etc. you can add this as an image file and students will be able to access it when answering the question.
+If a question needs something like a Periodic Table, Formula Sheet, etc. you can add this as an image file and students will be able to access it when answering the question in online testing.

-1. Select the standards set, subject and the grade level for the standard(s) to which you will be tying to your item.
-As you select the drop-down menus the standards will be automatically loaded on the page.
-To find a specific standard by key word or standard code, use the search box then click Search.
+1. Select the standard type, subject and grade level for the standard(s) you will be linking to your item.
+As make your selections from the dropdowns, the standards will be loaded on the page below.
+To find a specific standard by key word or standard code, use the search box and then click Search.

-2. You can click the arrow symbol to expand the strand or sub-strand and see the standards housed within.
+2. You can click the arrow symbol beside each standard title to expand the strand or sub-strand and see the standards grouped beneath.

-4. The standard(s) selected will appear in the Linked Standards area.
+4. The standard(s) you selected will appear under Linked Standards.
 To remove a standard, click the 'X' next to it.
 You can continue to search and select more standards as needed.

-1. Select the Bank to which the the passage belongs.
+1. Select the Bank to which the passage belongs.

 2. Enter the title or key words for a specific search.
 Then click Search.
 Once you click Search from the Search for a Passage step, the results will be returned on your screen.

-Note: The preview does not display in the item layout that you may have chosen in the Details step.
+Note: This preview does not display in the specific item layout that you may have chosen in the Details step.